-Due to the potential inconvenience and limitations on personal time when assigned to respond to University emergencies, employees who are eligible as defined below will receive an additional differential for each 24 hour period assigned as being on-call.
-This policy applies only to regular support staff members who are non- exempt from overtime and are paid on an hourly basis.
-This policy is effective July 1, 1999.
+Due to the potential inconvenience and limitations on personal time when assigned to respond to University emergencies, employees who are eligible as defined below will receive an additional differential for each 24 hour period assigned as being stand-by.
+This policy applies only to regular support staff and administrative employees who are non-exempt from overtime and are paid on an hourly basis.